What does a discolored dog tooth mean for your pet?

 Treating a Discolored Dog Tooth

-Endodontic therapy is also known as a root canal therapy.
-This treatment involves removing the dead pulp within the tooth, cleaning and disinfecting the hollow area inside the tooth, and filling the inside of the tooth with materials that prevent any re-entry of bacteria inside the toothl.
+Endodontic therapy is also known as root canal therapy.
+This treatment involves removing the dead pulp within the tooth, cleaning and disinfecting the hollow area inside the tooth, and filling the inside of the tooth with materials that prevent any re-entry of bacteria inside the tooth.
 Root canal therapy is actually a less traumatic procedure than extraction and allows the tooth to remain in your dog’s mouth.

 Veterinary Dentist in Montana